marifse/nodejs-cloudant/terraform/simple-kube/README.md

 terraform destroy
 ```

-### 3.1	Using a Classic Toolchain pipeline
+### 3.2	Using a Classic Toolchain pipeline

-To deploy NodeJS to a new Kubernetes cluster using Classic pipeline, there are two options either deploying to existing Kubernetes cluster or to a new Kubernetes cluster.
+To deploy NodeJS to a new Kubernetes cluster using Classic Toolchain pipeline, there are two options either deploying to existing Kubernetes cluster or to a new Kubernetes cluster.

 ### 3.2.1 To a new Kubernetes cluster